Rajankumar34401/docsense-ai/README.md

 # DocSens-AI - Document Analysis System

-DocSens-AI* is an intelligent platform designed to process PDF documents and provide automated summaries and insights using *Gemini AI* integration.
+DocSens-AI is an intelligent platform that processes PDF documents using Gemini AI.
+It extracts text, splits it into chunks, creates embeddings, and stores them in a MongoDB vector database for fast search, summaries, and actionable insights.

 ---